 The Sidekick is about the same height as the Mighty with the mouthpiece attached and about 2/3’s the width.
 Despite the heavy weight and size, it actually feels nicer and fits better in my pcoket than expected.
 It also feels very nice in the hands.
 I still wouldn’t take it out running, biking, skiing or anything where you don’t want something weighing down my pocket.
 But it could easily be pocketed for a festival, concert, beach day etc.

 The build quality looks and feels fantastic.
 You definitely feel like you’re holding a solid unit in the hands but I’m also a little weary of what would happen if it were dropped.
 I’ve dropped the Pax 2, GH, Crafty and Mighty multiple times with no problems but I’m afraid that the weight of the device itself would cause problems if dropped.
 Not to mention any glass stems or wands that you had attached at the time.

 So overall this really isn’t going to be the best vaporizer for someone who is looking for sheer portability BUT if you like the feel of a solid/heavy device in your hands then this could be a good fit for you.
 It’s just not my ideal on the go daily use portable vaporizer.

 7th Floor definitely takes care of you with Sidekick accessories.
-The Sidekick comes with a hand-made glass mouthpiece, 2 sets of rechargeable 18350 batteries, 2 cleaning brushes with alcohol cleaning pads, small Philips screwdriver, a stainless steel marble pick, a small bowl tongs/scoop, stainless steel oil can, a huny bucket with coconut oil mouthpiece lubricant, an external charging dock and last but definitely not least, the Sidekick carrying case.
+The Sidekick comes with a hand-made glass mouthpiece, two pairs of rechargeable 18350 batteries, two cleaning brushes with alcohol cleaning pads, small Philips screwdriver, a stainless steel marble pick, a small bowl tongs/scoop, stainless steel oil can, a huny bucket with coconut oil mouthpiece lubricant, an external charging dock and last but definitely not least, the Sidekick carrying case.
 It’s honestly my favorite part of the entire package.

 You also get an external dual slot wall charger.
 7th Floor definitely thought of everything you would need and then some.